 Bombardier Global series

 The large cabin business jets built by Bombardier are clearly a derivative of the Challenger series and Regional Jet series 100/200.
-This is especially visible when looking are the front of the fuselage as the cockpit windows and cabin windows are the same.
-However, the Globals have a different tail and engines with a single exhaust.
+This is especially visible when looking at the front of the fuselage as the cockpit windows and cabin windows are the same (at least for most versions).
+However, the Globals have a slightly different tail with no bullet fairing at the top, but still with an intake in the short dorsal fin.
+The tail cone is rounded and has an APU exhaust on the right.
+Finally, the engines have a single exhaust.

 Different versions